Welcome to David Element's Wildlife Web Pages...1

 David is in the process of publishing an ongoing series

-In order to cater for individual customer requirements some of these titles are
+In order to cater for individual customer requirements, some of these titles

-also available in smaller and/or softcover formats and as their contents may be
+are also available in smaller and/or softcover formats and as their contents

 any potential purchasers are advised to take full advantage of this facility